-- Pupils within this pathway are required to make 4 choices. - We recommend that History or Geography is one of these choices. - Some OCR Cambridge National Certificate courses are also available. - Pupils who have a good attendance and behavioural record may be considered for a one day a week college placement.
-This will impact the Option choices available to them.
+- Pupils within this pathway are required to make 4 choices. - We recommend that History or Geography is one of these choices. - Some OCR Cambridge National Certificate courses are also available.

 Core Subjects

 Which Subjects are in the Core?

 The core curriculum is made up of subjects that all pupils continue to study.